 This is money earned the easy way.
 You don’t have to work any harder, you don’t have to pass some kind of test, and you don’t have to put in more than 10 minutes of your time.
 All you have to do is ask.

-This will have such a big effect on your life, it’s incredible.
+This will have such a big effect on your life.
+It’s incredible.
 If you want to shortcut your way to financial freedom, you have just found something very significant!
-If you want to reach financial independence shortly, you would have to work on:
+If you want to reach financial independence shortly, you would have to work on the following:

 If you don’t